troykershaw/troykershaw-website/src/documents/blog/getting-started-with-signalr-fsharp-owin.html.md

 ## Let's get the server running
 SignalR is part of the ASP.NET family and runs nicely in a standalone [OWIN](http://owin.org/) server, so let's do that.

-- Create a new file called `Signalr.fs` and put it above `Program.fs`.
+- Create a new file called `Signalr.fs` and put it above `Program.fs.
 - Here's all we need to get the server running, so paste it in

 ```fsharp